AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-carousel/c-html5-aem-carousel-customizingviewer/r-html5-aem-carousel-customize-setindicator.md

 >
 >Set indicator items support the `state` attribute selector, which can be used to apply different skins to different thumbnail states.
 In particular, `state="selected"` corresponds to the current element in the set; `state="unselected"` corresponds to the default item state.

-Example - to set up set indicator in dotted mode for desktop systems to be positioned 20 pixels from the bottom of the viewer.
-Unselected dots are black with 50% transparency, 15 x 15 pixels with 7 pixels rounded corners.
-Selected dots are black with 90% transparency, 18 x 18 pixels with 9 pixels rounded corners.
-Spacing between dots is 5 pixels.
+As an example, suppose you want to set up a set indicator in dotted mode for desktop systems.
+You want it to be positioned 20 pixels from the bottom of the viewer.
+And, you want unselected dots to be black with 50% transparency, 15 x 15 pixels with seven pixels rounded corners.
+Selected dots are black with 90% transparency, 18 x 18 pixels with nine pixels rounded corners.
+Spacing between dots is five pixels.

 ```
 .s7carouselviewer.s7mouseinput .s7setindicator {